-Our prior study showed that, during sleep in the echidna, medial reticular formation neurons have an irregular burst-pause discharge pattern that resembles the discharge pattern during placental REM sleep.
-However, unlike other mammals, their sleep related discharge is usually asynchronous in simultaneously recorded neurons and we saw no twitching of the eye or neck (Siegel et al., 1996).
-This suggests that this terrestrial monotreme has lost the high degree of synchrony between bursting brainstem neurons that is responsible for REM sleep twitching.
+Our previous study showed that, during sleep in the echidna, medial reticular formation neurons have an irregular burst-pause discharge pattern that resembles the discharge pattern during placental REM sleep.
+However, unlike other mammals, their sleep-related discharge is usually asynchronous in simultaneously recorded neurons and we saw no twitching of the eye or neck.
+46 This suggests that this terrestrial monotreme has lost the high degree of synchrony between bursting brainstem neurons that is responsible for REM sleep twitching.

-In contrast to the high somatosensory pressures required to arouse the platypus, the echidna always aroused with Von Frey pressures less than 2 grams (Siegel, Manger and Pettigrew, unpublished observations).
-The arousal threshold differences illustrate the evolutionary divergence between these species in sleep characteristics and are consistent with the idea that the echidna has had to adapt to a much less secure sleeping site.
-In contrast to the platypus, which is not vulnerable to predation when sleeping in its burrow (Burrell, 1927), the echidna is exposed during sleep (Griffiths, 1978).
-Although its spines provide some protection, twitching movements of the spines during sleep would attract predators.
+In contrast to the high somatosensory pressures required to arouse the platypus, the echidna always aroused with Von Frey pressures less than 2 g (Siegel J. M., Manger P. R. and Pettigrew J. D., unpublished observations).
+The arousal threshold differences illustrate the evolutionary divergence between these species in sleep characteristics and are consistent with the idea that the echidna has had to adapt to a much less secure sleeping state.
+In contrast to the platypus, which is not vulnerable to predation when sleeping in its burrow, 7 the echidna is exposed during sleep.
+19 Although its spines provide some protection, twitching movements of the spines during sleep would attract predators.
 The echidna's sleep may represent an evolutionary adaptation of the extraordinarily deep sleep of its platypus-like ancestor to the requirements of the echidna's more vulnerable ecological niche.